Semialgebraic rank-one convex hulls: 2x2 triangular matrices and beyond: Introduction

 \section{Introduction}

 Quasiconvexity is central in the study of partial differential equations (PDE), as it characterizes weak convergence in Sobolev spaces \cite{KP94}, a typical mode of convergence in both the analysis of PDE and their numerical implementations, which echoes physical measurements.
-However, quasiconvexity is not computable in general \cite{Kr99}, and indeed nontrivial examples of quasiconvex functions are few and far between \cite{Sverak90:ExamplesrcFunct}.
+However, quasiconvexity is not easily checked in general, for instance since it is known to be non-local \cite{Kr99}.
+Indeed, nontrivial examples of quasiconvex functions are few and far between \cite{Sverak90:ExamplesrcFunct}.
 The emphasis of the present work is on the seemingly weaker notion of rank-one convexity \cite{Morrey52:QuasiConvexity}.
-As the name suggests, this property of a real function on a space of matrices (resp. a set in a space of matrices) guarantees that the function (resp. the set) is convex when we restrict it to the directions given by rank-one matrices. \begin{definition} A function $f:\R^{n\times m} \to \R$ is said to be \emph{rank-one convex} ($\rc$) if the restriction $t\mapsto f(A+tB)$ is a convex function for every $A\in\R^{n\times m}$ and for every rank-one matrix $B\in\R^{n\times m}$. \end{definition} While rank-one convexity is a weaker notion in general \cite{sverak}, under reasonable assumptions, the two notions coincide \cite{Muller99:DiagMatrices,HKL19}.
+As the name suggests, this property of a real function on a space of matrices (resp. a set in a space of matrices) guarantees that the function (resp. the set) is convex when we restrict it to the directions given by rank-one matrices. \begin{definition} A function $f:\R^{n\times m} \to \R$ is said to be \emph{rank-one convex} ($\rc$) if the restriction $t\mapsto f(A+tB)$ is a convex function for every $A\in\R^{n\times m}$ and for every rank-one matrix $B\in\R^{n\times m}$. \end{definition} While rank-one convexity is a weaker notion in general \cite{sverak}, under restrictive but reasonable assumptions, the two notions coincide \cite{Muller99:DiagMatrices,HKL19}.
 This motivates our study to better understand the structure of rank-one convex hulls. \begin{definition} The \emph{rank-one convex hull} of a compact set $K\subset\R^{n\times m}$ is the set